-This state-of-the-art Women's Imaging Center offers comfort, privacy, and a caring environment to meet the needs of today's women.
-The Women's Imaging Center is accredited by the American College of Radiology and all examinations are performed according to the specific guidelines set forth by the FDA.
+The Women's Imaging Center offers comfort, privacy, and a caring environment to meet the needs of women.
+Our state-of-the-art imaging center is accredited by the American College of Radiology and all examinations are performed according to the specific guidelines set forth by the FDA.
 Inside you will find a spacious waiting area, coffee and tea kitchenette for our patients to enjoy light refreshments.
-A separate registration area is provided to assure privacy and the examination rooms are private and sensitive to the needs of a woman.
+A separate registration area is provided to assure privacy and the examination rooms are private and sensitive to your needs.

 Mammograms provide an x-ray of your breast.
 Changes in your breast often show up in a mammogram long before you can feel them during a self exam.

 The Women's Imaging Center at Augusta Health is the area's provider of Digital Mammography.
 With our digital mammography system, we have greatly enhanced our ability to detect breast cancers at earlier stages.
 Learn more about Digital Mammography

 3D Mammograms are a form of Digital Mammography.
 They create a layered, or 3D image that allows radiologists to see tissue in more detail, often reducing the need for callbacks by making breast cancers easier to see in dense breast tissue.
 Learn more about 3D Mammography

 Lumps or abnormalities in the breast are often detected by physical examination, mammography, or other imaging studies.
 However, it is not always possible to tell from these imaging tests whether a growth is benign or cancerous.
 A breast biopsy is performed to remove some cells from a suspicious area in the breast and examine them under a microscope to determine a diagnosis.
 In a stereotactic breast biopsy, a special mammography machine uses x-rays to help guide the radiologist's biopsy equipment to the site of the abnormal growth.